Mahboob-Attar/DataSceince-Internship-ExactSpace/README.md

-# 📌 Internship Project – Dual Tasks (Data Science + ML + NLP)

-This repository contains **two completely independent tasks** completed as part of the internship.
-Both tasks showcase different areas of applied AI/ML — one in **time-series machine data analysis** and the other in **LLM-based information retrieval**.

----

-##  Important Note

-✅ **Task 1 (Machine Data Analysis)** and **Task 2 (RAG + LLM)** are **completely separate**.

-- **Task 1** = Time-series sensor analysis (**shutdown detection, clustering, anomalies, forecasting**)
-- **Task 2** = Information retrieval + LLM answering system (**working with PDFs, embeddings, RAG pipeline**)

-There is **no direct dependency** between them:

-- Task 1 is **data science / ML on machine sensor data**
-- Task 2 is **NLP / system design for document search & Q&A**

-Both tasks together demonstrate **end-to-end applied AI skills** in **Data Science + NLP/LLMs**.

----

-# 🏭 Task 1: Machine Data Analysis – Cyclone Sensor Data

-## 📌 Overview
-This task performs a **comprehensive analysis of 3 years of cyclone machine sensor data** (~370,000 records at 5-minute intervals).
-The main goal is to extract insights, detect unusual behavior, and forecast future states.

-## 🔑 Key Objectives
-- **Data Exploration** – Understand sensor distributions, detect missing values.
-- **Shutdown / Idle Period Detection** – When most sensors fall below their 5th percentile values.
-- **Clustering Analysis** – Group sensor behavior patterns using K-Means.
-- **Anomaly Detection** – Identify abnormal sensor readings.
-- **Forecasting** – Compare **Persistence Baseline vs ARIMA** models.

-## 📂 Files
-- `task1_analysis.ipynb` → Jupyter Notebook with complete analysis
-- `cyclone_data.csv` → Dataset (370k records, 5-min intervals, multiple sensors)
----

-  🤖 Task 2 – RAG + LLM System Design
-📌 Overview

-Design and prototype a Retrieval-Augmented Generation (RAG) system that allows operators to query 50+ technical PDFs (manuals, SOPs, troubleshooting guides) in natural language.
-The system provides reliable, cited answers with guardrails against hallucinations.

-🛠 Workflow

-Document Ingestion & Preprocessing → Extract + clean text from PDFs.

-Chunking → Split text into 500-token segments with overlap.

-Embeddings + Vector Indexing → Use Hugging Face embedding model (all-MiniLM-L6-v2) with FAISS/Chroma.

-Retrieval Layer → Semantic search to fetch top-k relevant chunks.

-LLM Answering → Open-source LLM (Flan-T5, Llama-2, etc.) generates answer with citations.

-Guardrails → fallback for no-answer, prevent hallucinations, filter sensitive queries.

-Scalability → handle 10x docs & 100+ users via cloud deployment.

-📂 Deliverables

-architecture_diagram.pptx (visual system flow).

-notes.md (design trade-offs, retrieval strategy, scaling).

-prototype/ folder:

-rag_prototype.py or rag_demo.ipynb

-docs/ → sample PDFs

-README.md with setup instructions

----
+📌 Internship Project – Dual Tasks (Data Science + ML + NLP)

+This repository contains two completely independent tasks completed as part of an internship project.
+The project demonstrates applied AI/ML skills across industrial time-series data analysis and natural language processing with large language models (LLMs).

+⚠️ Important Note

+Task 1 (Machine Data Analysis) and Task 2 (RAG + LLM) are completely separate:

+Task 1 → Time-series sensor analysis, including data cleaning, shutdown detection, clustering, anomaly detection, and forecasting.

+Task 2 → Retrieval-Augmented Generation (RAG) system for querying technical documents using vector embeddings and open-source LLMs.

+There is no direct dependency between the tasks.
+Together, they showcase end-to-end applied AI capabilities in data science, machine learning, and NLP system design.

+🏭 Task 1: Machine Data Analysis – Cyclone Sensor Data

+Task 1 involves three years of cyclone machine sensor data (~370,000 records at 5-minute intervals).

+The main focus is on data preparation, cleaning, and analysis to understand machine behavior, detect shutdowns and anomalies, and perform short-term forecasting.

+All code, datasets, outputs, and visualizations for Task 1 are included in the Task1/ folder.

+🤖 Task 2: Retrieval-Augmented Generation (RAG) + LLM

+Task 2 involves designing and prototyping a RAG system to allow operators to query multiple PDF documents (manuals, SOPs, troubleshooting guides) in natural language.

+The system combines:

+Document embeddings for semantic representation

+Vector search for retrieval of relevant content

+Open-source LLMs for answer generation with citations

+Guardrails for reliability and hallucination prevention

+All code, prototypes, sample documents, and architecture diagrams for Task 2 are included in the Task2/ folder.

 ✅ Final Takeaway

-This project highlights two separate but complementary AI/ML capabilities:
+This internship project demonstrates two complementary AI/ML capabilities:

-🏭 Task 1 → Industrial time-series data science (shutdown detection, clustering, anomalies, forecasting).
+Task 1 → Industrial time-series data analysis and machine learning modeling

-📚 Task 2 → Modern NLP/LLM pipeline with RAG for document-based Q&A.
+Task 2 → Modern NLP/LLM system design for document-based question answering

-Together, they showcase the ability to handle both data-heavy machine learning and advanced NLP system design in real-world applications.
+Together, the project highlights the ability to handle both data-heavy ML tasks and advanced NLP system design, providing a full-stack applied AI experience.